 Draw a Stickman: Epic 3 (Series) Accessibility Report

-We've documented 10 accessibility features for Draw a Stickman: Epic 3 in the Getting Started, Reading, Navigation and Controls areas to aid enjoyment of the game for different players.
+We've documented 10 accessibility features for Draw a Stickman: Epic 3 in the Controls, Getting Started, Reading and Navigation areas to aid enjoyment of the game for different players.
 This report is created with input from accessibility experts and the player community to help people find games that have the accessibility features they require.
 Once you have found potential games on the database, there are excellent specialist accessibility sites that offer in-depth reviews to guide your purchasing decisions.Draw a Stickman: Epic 3 s Epic 3 is the latest game in the series, and you are on a mission to save your friends who have been scattered throughout the world by an earthquake.
 Work out the puzzles so you can progress through the game.

 There is subtitled text, but the voice-overs are nonsense words.
 Tutorial information is primarily provided with pictures rather than text and you can view these at any time.